SALE! up to £150 off* Algarve, Croatia and French Riviera holidays. Hurry, ends midnight 25 June!

-Nice?
-Very much so.
-Jewel of the Cote d’Azure, this city is a stunner.
-Nestled on the glorious curve of the Bay of Angels, Nice is glamorous, graceful and uber cool.
+Jewel of the Côte d’Azur, Nice is a truly beautiful city.
+Nestled on the glorious curve of the Bay of Angels, Nice is glamorous and elegant.
 It’s also perfectly placed to explore this sought-after region.
-Life is never dull in la belle Nice, and that’s not just down to the year-round sunshine.
+Life is never dull in la belle Nice, and that’s not just down to the fantastic beaches and great nightlife.

 The buzzy old town is a disarray of cobbled streets, character-filled cafés, chocolate shops and quirky independent boutiques.
-It’s barely changed since the 1700s, and the joy is just to wander and see what happens.
-Cours Saleya is at the heart of the action, hosting a bustling flower market in the morning, and excellent people watching/posing/sun soaking opportunities in the afternoons and evenings.
+It’s barely changed since the 1700s and has plenty of pretty squares and streets to wander down.
+Cours Saleya is at the heart of the action, hosting a bustling flower market in the morning and excellent people watching and sunbathing opportunities in the afternoons.

 The wide sweep of Promenade des Anglais stretches for seven kilometres along the front.
-On the town side, it’s all elegant architecture, swanky hotels and luxury apartments.
+Head inland and it’s all elegant architecture, swanky hotels and luxury apartments.
 Rooftop bars are awash with the glitterati.
-Across the road, rollerblading grannies with poodles in tow sashay their way along the seafront.
-It’s pure Malibu with a French attitude.
+It really is pure glitz and glamour.

 There’s plenty of art, culture, music and history to satisfy.
 Nice only became part of France in 1860, and is so close to the Italian border that you could pop there and back in a morning.
-The result is a mishmash of cultural influences loved by artists including Henri Matisse and Marc Chagall, both of whom have museums dedicated to their work.
-Top it off with imposing churches, an old port and a great live music scene, all in the shadow of the Alps, and you get an idea of the niceness of Nice.
+The result is a mish-mash of cultural influences loved by artists including Henri Matisse and Marc Chagall, both of whom have museums dedicated to their work.
+Top it off with imposing churches, an old port and a great live music scene, all in the shadow of the Alps, and you get a beautiful mix of everything.

 Head east from Nice and you quickly reach Italy, where sassy San Remo will welcome you with open arms.
-Head west and Antibes and Cannes are both less than 45 minutes away.
+Head west, and Antibes and Cannes are both less than 45 minutes away.
 The coastline here is spectacular.
 Coves, sandy beaches, cliffs and snaking roads.
-The train is a great option.
-Either direction is an absolute winner.

-The hillside park of Colline du Chateau is a city green space chock full of pine trees, parkland and sparkling waterfalls.
-Once boasting an impregnable citadel that was dismantled by the soldiers of Louis XIV in 1706 (not entirely impregnable then), this is an especially magical place in the evening, when it is lit up.
+The hillside park of Colline du Chateau is a city greenspace full of pine trees, parkland and sparkling waterfalls.
+Once boasting an impregnable citadel that was dismantled by the soldiers of Louis XIV in 1706, you can expect to find plenty of history to get your teeth stuck into.
 The views across the bay and the city are wonderful.

-Nice has been a favourite of holidaymakers since the 19th century.
+Nice has been a favourite since the 19th century.
 The mixture of wonderful climate, chic nightlife, bubbly old town, dazzling sea and top-of-the-range luxury hotels and restaurants make it an appealing destination for everyone from young families to glamorous supermodels.
-It’s also brilliantly placed as a jumping off point for exploring the rest of the Cote d’Azure.
+It’s also brilliantly placed as a jumping off point for exploring the rest of the Côte d’Azur.

-Booking your holiday to Nice with easyJet holidays is the best way to get to this must-see destination hassle-free.
+Booking your holiday to Nice with easyJet holidays is the best way to book this must-see destination hassle-free.
 Best of all, you can save on your holiday when you book your flight and hotel together with easyJet holidays.